 Fig 2 – Searching RiskIQ Mobile App database for apps which have been related to Loki-Bot

-This deep and dark web data will typically relate to the early reconnaissance phases of a threat, whereas RiskIQ’s open web intelligence captures the later phases when malicious actors set up their infrastructure and deploy their attack.
+This deep and dark web data will typically relate to the early reconnaissance phases of a cyber threat, whereas RiskIQ’s open web intelligence captures the later phases when malicious actors set up their infrastructure and deploy their cyber attack.
 Users of the Deep & Dark Web Module can make correlations between these events and open web events found by RiskIQ as they arise.
 In this case, we have identified discussion about a type of Android malware on the dark web using data gathered by Flashpoint; RiskIQ can then provide data about where that mobile malware is being distributed via both our Mobile App and Global Blacklist indexes.

 Fig 3 – Easily create Mobile App events based on the location of apps related to Loki-Bot

 In this example, we’ve searched for mentions of “Loki” in our Mobile App database and immediately discover two blacklisted entities.
-A user can sift through these results based on a wide range of customizable filters to surface the potential threats that are most important to them.
+A user can sift through these results based on a wide range of customizable filters to surface the potential cyber threats that are most important to them.
 A user can then create an event from one of these entities to leverage RiskIQ’s event workflow, allowing External Threats customers to monitor risks of interest and even begin the takedown process.

-With the new Deep & Dark Web Module for External Threats, customers can proactively discover new threats to their organizations across multiple channels to ensure that they have a holistic view of their digital presence.
+With the new Deep & Dark Web Module for External Threats, customers can proactively discover new cyber threats to their organizations across multiple channels to ensure that they have a holistic view of their digital presence.

 To learn more about how you can use this other External Threats modules to defend your organization from digital threats, get in touch with one of our sales representatives today.